 y and press ENTER to proceed.
 You can see that SSH connections are still allowed by typing:

 Status: active To Action From -- ------ ---- OpenSSH ALLOW Anywhere OpenSSH (v6) ALLOW Anywhere (v6)

-Now that we have completed the initial configuration of our server, we can proceed with the installation of a webserver to present it to the vast and incredible world wide web!
+Now that you’ve completed the initial configuration of your server, you can proceed with the installation of a webserver to present it to the vast and incredible world wide web!